Sophie Kauer: Life and career

-Kauer was cast in the role of Olga in the 2022 film Tár; her prior acting experience had been minimal.
+Kauer was cast in the role of Olga in the 2022 film Tár; her previous acting experience had been minimal.
 According to interviews, she found out about the casting call in a Facebook post in February 2021.
 A friend had sent it encouraging her to try out.
 With COVID-19 lockdowns canceling in-person lessons and concerts, as well as restricting people from leaving their homes, Kauer decided to audition because she thought it was "really cool".
 She also said she had no expectations of success and believed Tár would be an "amazing way to bring classical music to the attention of a whole new audience".
 She auditioned via Zoom, then later received a call asking her to submit a recording of herself playing Edward Elgar's Cello Concerto.
 After a week she was informed by Todd Field and one of the film's casting directors that her audition had been successful.

 Kauer recorded portions of the Elgar Cello Concerto with the London Symphony Orchestra in the soundtrack album for Tár.
 Despite her role in the film, she said that playing the cello remains her focus.

+On March 8, 2023, Kauer signed with Deutsche Grammophon."
+On April 25, 2023, the label announced that her performance of the first of Clara Schumann’s Three Romances, Op.
+22, reached number one on the Classical On-Demand Audio Streaming chart, making Kauer "the youngest artist since the chart’s inception to achieve this top position at just 21 years old".